vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 - Access the application by DNS name
 - Configure WAF on Application Gateway

-## Lab Duration
+## Challenge Duration

 - **Estimated Time**: 60 minutes

 ## Instructions

-During this lab, you'll:
+During this challenge, you'll:

 - Create networking resources
 - Recreate Azure Spring Apps service and apps in the virtual network